-Site Type Popular Nature of the venue An intimate and picturesque location with views across the River Torrens and the city Suitability All types of daytime minor community, corporate and private and ticketed events Suggested Capacity 2,000 (at any one time) Event Size Most suited to minor events Precinct specific criteria 1 Operating hours Sunday - Thursday: Close 11.59pm.
+Site Type Popular Nature of the venue An intimate and picturesque location with views across the River Torrens and the city Suitability All types of daytime small to medium community, corporate and private and ticketed events Suggested Capacity 3,000 Event Size Small to medium sized events Precinct specific criteria i e e e e e e e e e e e e e e e e e e e Operating hours Sunday - Thursday: Close 11.59pm.
 Fridays and Saturdays: Close 3.00am the following day.
 Sundays that precede a Monday public holiday: Close at 3.00am on the Monday morning.
 Open 11.00am for alcohol trade, Events can commence from 7.00am.
-Shared use considerations Consideration must be taken when large scale events are held at Adelaide Oval There is a requirement for Council and the event organiser to consult with the Adelaide Convention Centre on any events intended for the Barr Smith Walk (Adelaide Riverbank Lawn) and Renewal SA The following tenants are adjacent to the event site: Adelaide Convention Centre and Rowing Clubs Considerations Access to primary power to be negotiated with the Adelaide Convention Centre Consideration around positioning of site toilets relative to platform overlook and centre exhausts Park Lands criteria Environmental sensitivities Event organisers must be mindful of the native vegetation and wildlife along the river Amplified sound considerations Barr Smith Walk is situated close to sensitive receivers in the Intercontinental Hotel and the Adelaide Convention Centre.
+Shared use considerations Consideration must be taken when large scale events are held at Adelaide Oval There is a requirement for Council and the event organiser to consult with the Adelaide Convention Centre on any events intended for the Barr Smith Walk (Adelaide Riverbank Lawn) The following tenants are adjacent to the event site: Adelaide Convention Centre and Rowing Clubs Considerations 1 Access to primary power to be negotiated with the Adelaide Convention Centre Park Lands criteria Environmental sensitivities Event organisers must be mindful of the native vegetation and wildlife along the river Amplified sound considerations Barr Smith Walk is situated close to sensitive receivers in the Intercontinental Hotel and the Adelaide Convention Centre.
 Given the size of the park, and the location of receivers, events with significant amplified sound (such as large scale concerts) are discouraged.
-Refer to recommended stage positioning on map. for power, water and sewer points) e City of Adelaide events infrastructure map, detailing all utilities and facilities.
-Shade No Toilets No Lighting Ample lighting along the River Torrens linear path Bike parking Bike parking located at the base of the River Torrens Footbridge Access Essential vehicle access Limited vehicle access Accessible parking Five accessible on-street parks are available close by on Festival Drive.
-There are accessible parks (paid) in the Riverbank and North Terrace car parks.
+Refer to recommended stage positioning on map.
+Site features (see map f or power, water and sewer points) Shade No Toilets No Lighting Ample lighting along the River Torrens linear path Bike parking Bike parking located at the base of the River Torrens Footbridge Access Essential vehicle access Limited vehicle access Accessible parking Five accessible on-street parks are available close by on Festival Drive.
+There are accessible parks (paid) in the Riverbank and North Terrace carparks.
 Transport Excellent public transport access is available.
 Adelaide Railway Station is accessible from North Terrace or the Riverbank.
 The closest tram stop is Festival Plaza on King William Road or Adelaide Railway Station on North Terrace.
 O-Bahn services are available form Currie Street.
 Free City Connector services are available on King William Road.
 Multiple high frequency bus services are available on North Terrace, King William Street, Currie Street and Grenfell Street.